Old Telegraph TrackNovember 2912 minute read

 We made the short hike out to Cape York at sunset and again with rods the following day.
 At low tide, it’s a quicker and easier route following the beach, but the trek up and over from the car park is pretty easy too and offers spectacular views.

 From Cape York, we cruised back to Cairns along Bamaga Road, bypassing the Old Telegraph Track.
-With just five days, early starts, efficient crew and no traffic or congestion, we were back in Cairns after a trip that ran at an exciting pace but at no time felt rushed.
+With just five days, early starts, no traffic or congestion and an efficient crew, we were back in Cairns after a trip that ran at an exciting pace but at no time felt rushed.

 A big thanks to Isaac and Steve from Norweld for making this trip up the Old Telegraph Track happen at short notice.
 Thanks for the fun trip, Mark, Joel, Baxter, Ted, Doug, Josh, and Alby.
 It was a pleasure to travel with such a capable yet relaxed crew.